juntyr/compression-safeguards/README.md

 - `findiff_abs` (absolute error bound for finite differences):

-    The elementwise absolute error of the finite-difference-approximated derivative is guaranteed to be less than or equal to the provided bound.
+    The pointwise absolute error of the finite-difference-approximated derivative is guaranteed to be less than or equal to the provided bound.
 The safeguard supports three types of finite difference: `central`, `forward`, `backward`.
 The fininite difference is computed with respect to the provided uniform grid spacing.
 If the spacing is different along different axes, multiple safeguards along specific axes with different spacing can be combined.
 If the finite difference for an element evaluates to an infinite value, this safeguard guarantees that the finite difference on the decoded value produces the exact same infinite value.
 For a NaN finite difference, this safeguard guarantees that the finite difference on the decoded value is also NaN, but does not guarantee that it has the same bitpattern.

 ### Per-element properties